BiBiServ/docker-kraken-template-gcb/README.md

     swift -U gcb:swift -K ssbBisjNkXmwgSXbvyAN6CtQJJcW2moMHEAdQVN0 -A http://swift:7480/auth \
     download gcb minikraken.tgz --output <CONTAINER SCRATCHDIR>/minikraken.tgz

-Write a script `kraken_download_db.sh` which will download the Kraken DB and untar the file using `tar xvzf minikraken.tgz`.
+Write a script `kraken_download_db.sh` which will download the Kraken DB to the container-local scratch disk.
+Untar the file using `tar xvzf minikraken.tgz`.
 Save the script in the `container_scripts` directory.

 **Note:** you need to run `docker build` and `docker push` after each change you made to the container scripts.
-After that you can test the container locally using your `docker_run.sh` wrapper.
+If you start a remote job, make sure you pull the new version of the container.
+You can test the container locally using your `docker_run.sh` wrapper.

 If you want to distribute the jobs on the cluster, use `qsub` to sumit the job to the SGE queue.
-The `-pe` option ensures, that we only download the database **once on each host**:
+The `-pe` option ensures, that we only download the database **once on each host**

+#### Bielefeld Setup:

     qsub -N DB_Download -t 1-$NUM_NODES -pe multislot $NUM_CORES -cwd \
     /vol/spool/docker-kraken-gcb/scripts/docker_run.sh \